Undergraduate studies at St. Edward’s

 A Four-Year Discovery

-From your first Freshman Studies course through a senior Capstone project, the St. Edward's experience teaches you to evaluate argument and evidence and actively engage with learning.
+From your first Freshmen Studies course through a senior Capstone project, the St. Edward’s experience teaches you to evaluate argument and evidence and actively engage with learning.

 You benefit from team-taught, multi-disciplinary lectures on different topics (Introduction to the Liberal Arts) and an introduction to writing, an essential tool for success in these next four years and beyond.
 These lectures are connected to an annual university-wide exploration of a common theme and its various facets.
 In the spring you examine the complexity of the American experience in a course devoted to American history and diversity.

 If you're undecided about your major or career goals, the Academic Exploration Program helps you sort through our academic programs and choose a major that ignites your passion, builds on your talents and positions you to make an impact.